-Some of my favorite posts include "Why Working From Home is Both Awesome and Horrible," "How the Male Angler Fish Got Completely Screwed" (I think I legitimately cried laughing when I first read that one), and a whole manner of grammar-related posts like "Ten Words You Need to Stop Misspelling" and "How and Why to Use 'Whom' in a Sentence."
+Some of my favorite posts include "Why Working From Home is Both Awesome and Horrible," "How the Male Angler Fish Got Completely Screwed" (I think I legitimately cried laughing when I first read that one), and a whole manner of grammar-related posts like "Ten Words You Need to Stop Misspelling" and "You're Not Going to Believe What I'm About to Tell You."

 If you want to surf the internet in a semi-productive way -- but not so productive that you actually have to leave the house -- then check out Supercook.

 Here's how it works: You tell it which ingredients you have in stock in your home, and it'll give you a big list of recipes you can make using just those ingredients.
 It's a fun way to stay thrifty, clean out the fridge, and make sure food doesn't go to waste.

 Imgur collects the most viral images of the week and collects them all in one place for your mindless scrolling and enjoyment.
 What I like about Imgur is it's usually more timely than Twitter or Instagram -- more popular sharing networks where funny pictures and memes might appear a week or two later.
 Use Imgur to waste time and introduce your friends to the funniest stuff on the internet first.wx1

 You already know BuzzFeed is a great place to waste time on the internet, but we're looking beyond the actual article here.
 Scroll down to the "comments" section of pretty much any article for a hilarious showcase of the crazy (I mean crazy) stuff people are saying.
 I find it especially entertaining to read the comments on benign topics that shouldn't make people irate, but do anyway.